agur/letsgo-temp/README.md

 # lets go rocks!

+- [x] we can manage tasks this way - that's neat!
-- Here we describe our module...
+- [ ] @agur Here we describe our module...
 - here is how a change looks like!